markteehan/kafka-heartbeat-pulse/kafka-heartbeat-pulse/README.md

 **What is it?**
-Use kafkacat with a Grafana dashboard to execute cycles of heartbeats by producing messages into a Kafka cluster to check that all brokers are responsive.
+kafkacat with a Grafana dashboard to execute cycles of heartbeats by producing messages into a Kafka cluster to check that all brokers are responsive.

 **Why is it?**
 Scenarios where a canary monitoring service is useful to check Kafka cluster health.
 If Kafka Monitoring topics are also hosted on Kafka, then monitoring can be affected if broker service degrades.
 It uses docker-compose to stand up containers, shell scripts to execute logic, kafkacat to produce messages, influxDB to store results and a Grafana dashboard to visualize heartbeat status.
 The shell scripts can be edited to redirect the heartbeat cycle to any Kafka cluster.

 **Quickstart**
 start docker with at least 8GB RAM